Best For

 The Puffy Royal mattress was first launched in June 2020 as an all-foam mattress.
 Since its release, the biggest change has been the shift from an all-foam mattress to a hybrid mattress which took place in July 2022.

 While some of the foams remained the same, the overall feel and design of the mattress were drastically different.
-Since the 2022 upgrade, there have been no additional changes to note.
+In February 2024, the Royal got another set of updates.
+Portions of the poly foam comfort layer was swapped out for layers of memory foam.

 Other Mattresses to Consider

-Not sure if the Puffy Royal Hybrid is the right mattress for you?
-Click here to see three other top-rated picks you might want to consider.
+Not sure if the Puffy Royal is the right pick for you?
+Check out these three other top-rated memory foam hybrid mattresses for high-performing alternatives you may want to consider.

 For Performance